RGLD Royal Gold Inc

 Growth & Forward Outlook

-Projected 12-month EPS growth of 90.6% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
-Zooming out from the valuation discussion, TTM revenue growth of 53.33% pointing to sustained and broad-based revenue growth within the company, while the estimated 12-month price change of -12.18%, where the target profile indicates a negative expected price trajectory.
+Projected 12-month EPS growth of 38.0% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
+Zooming out from the valuation discussion, TTM revenue growth of 146.61% pointing to sustained and broad-based revenue growth within the company, while the estimated 12-month price change of 50.08%, where analyst targets indicate a strong re-rating opportunity from current prices.
 Anchoring to reported revenues provides discipline; analyst price targets add context about how the market currently values that operating reality.
 The path to realizing analyst-implied returns runs through revenue execution, margin stability, and a macro environment that doesn't undermine either.
 The estimated 12-month price change is based on analyst consensus price target estimates, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion